 - Provide tailored services: we use your data to provide information we believe is of interest to you, prior to, during, and after your contract with us and to personalise the services we offer to you, such as special offers or deals;

 When you first provide your personal information to us, we will use Legitimate Interest as the legal basis to process your data.
-We may use your identity, contact, usage and profiled data to tell you about exciting new products and services from us and our related businesses in the wider Fischer Group (or they may contact you directly).
+We may use your identity, contact, usage and profiled data to tell you about exciting new products and services from us and our related businesses in the wider Bastian PLC Group (or they may contact you directly).
 We collect data through our websites (own brand and third party), direct marketing, contact centres and national advertising.
 You may be contacted by email, post or telephone.